jts307/TinySearchEngine/crawler/TESTING.md

 will contain all the exit codes and error messages produced by the tests.
 There is a provided sample testing.out and testing directory that was produced using the above command.

+Notes:
-Note: Before running testing.sh delete the sample testing directory or the directory will have two copies of the same test results which might make it seem like the program behaved differently than intended.
+-Before running testing.sh delete the sample testing directory or the directory will have two copies of the same test results which might make it seem like the program behaved differently than intended.
 You can run `make tclean` to do this.

+-Some of the tests take a long time to run, particularly wikipedia-depth-2, wikipedia-depth-3 and toscrape-depth-2, so it is recommended to either increase the hashtable size in crawler.c to maybe speed up performance or to just comment out these tests entirely.